jspm/jspm-cli/docs/registries.md

 This will enable private repo installs.

-#### Github Rate Limiting

-Github rate limits by IP unless an auth token is provided.
-On hosted services such as Circle, Travis or Heroku where you share IPs with other users also using Github you will likely hit these limits.
-Setting a `JSPM_GITHUB_AUTH_TOKEN` variable in your environment is enough to tell jspm to use it.
-Most services have the ability to do this from their web panels.

-The `JSPM_GITHUB_AUTH_TOKEN` is an unencrypted Base64 encoding of the GitHub username and *password* or *access token* (separated by a `:`, e.g. `username:token`).
-The access token needs the `public_repo` scope.
-A generated `JSPM_GITHUB_AUTH_TOKEN` can be found in `~/.jspm/config` after you have configured private Github.

 #### Private npm

 Similarly for npm, we can authenticate and set a custom registry path through the configuration: